CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 A character at death's door must succeed at least one [toughness](#toughness-tough) test out of a possible three.
 If they never succeed, they perish, irrevocably.
 If the character is at death's door during combat, they must roll their [toughness](#toughness-tough) test at the end of the player turn.

 A character can be helped out of death's grasp, via the use of medical arts or healing magic.
 A successful [medicine](#medicine-int--wis--perc) test is required.
 Forking is not possible.
 The character at death's door receives **+1D6** for each success.
 Alternatively, a healing magic test also grants **+1D6** for each success.

+## Possessions & Equipment
+Money is generalized as **crowns**, with no regard for regional currencies.

+How much a character can carry, is determined by their [strength level](#strength-str).

+There are four weight levels: Heavy, moderate, light and negligible.
+A character can only carry up to a set number of heavy, moderate and light objects.
+An arbitrary number of negligible objects can be carried.

+Worn equipment, such as clothing, armor or backpacks do not count, for as long as they're worn.

 # Combat